 Pro Tip:

-Prepare information outside of CBS and input it using 'Copy and Paste as Plain Text' to ensure proper formatting
+Prepare information outside of

+CBS and input it using 'Copy

+and Paste as Plain Text' to

+ensure proper formatting

-- The Capital Budget System (CBS) is a web-based application that collects capital request information. - All requests must be entered with adequate information to allow for meaningful consideration of the project by the Governor and the Legislature. - The CBS website provides additional information about system access and system training materials, including the User Guide and new training videos - https://mn.gov/mmb/budget/statewide-budget-systems/cbs/
+- The Capital Budget System (CBS) is a web-based application that collects capital request information. - All requests must be entered with adequate information to allow for meaningful consideration of the project by the Governor and the Legislature. - The CBS website provides additional information about system access and system training materials, including the User Guide and new training videos - https://mn.gov/mmb/budget/statewide-budgetsystems/cbs/

-What Information is Collected and Published?
+What Information Will Be Published By MMB?